wenerme/wener/tricks/ops/os/linux/virt/libvirt-virsh.md

     net-port-dumpxml               network port information in XML
     net-port-delete                delete the specified network port

- Node Device (help keyword 'nodedev'):
+ Node Device (help keyword 'nodedev')
     nodedev-create                 create a device defined by an XML file on the node nodedev-destroy                destroy (stop) a device on the node nodedev-detach                 detach node device from its device driver